suneric/rl_algorithms/lunarlander/env.md

 ### Arguments
-To use the "continuous" enviroment, you need to specify the 'continuous=True'
+To use the "continuous" environment, you need to specify the 'continuous=True'
 ```python
    import gym
    env = gym.make(